phnx-im/docs/src/spec/queuing_service.md

 * QSSenderId: Pcid

-#### Get client record
+#### Get QS client record

-Get the data associated with the client record with the given PCID.
+Get the data associated with the QS client record with the given PCID.

 ```rust
 struct GetClientRecordParams {